verner002/os/README.md

 # Boot Configuration
 - Boot configuration is a way to tell kernel which device it should use a root device, to set environment variables and many other stuff.
-- The pointer to the command line is passed as an arument to the `__entry` function along with other arguments like cursor position, E820 map, etc.
+- The pointer to the command line is passed as an argument to the `__entry` function along with other arguments like cursor position, E820 map, etc.

 ## Root Configuration
 - The kernel is able to mount whatever drive you want it to as a root file system.
 The easiest way to do so is to set the `root` property in boot configuration: